Common Symptoms of Perfectionism and How Therapy Can Help

 -

-Feel like a failure when your goals are not met
+Feeling like a failure when expectations aren’t met

 -